 Etoposide and cisplatin

 These chemotherapy combinations are sometimes used to shrink the tumor before surgery if the thymic tumor is found at a later stage.
-Chemotherapy may also be used for people who have stage IVB/advanced thymic tumors or recurrent thymic tumors that cannot be completely removed with surgery.
-Recurrent thymic tumors are ones that have come back after treatment (see section below).
+Chemotherapy may also be used for people who have a stage IVB/advanced thymic tumor or a recurrent thymic tumor that cannot be completely removed with surgery.
+A recurrent thymic tumor is a tumor that has come back after treatment (see section below).